mmarkdown/mmark/Syntax.md

 * Citations
 * Callouts

+### Syntax Gotchas

+Because markdown is not perfect, there are some gotchas you have to be aware of:

+* Adding a `Caption` under a quote block needs a newline before it, otherwise the caption text will be detected as being part of the quote.
+* Including files in lists requires a empty line to be present in the list item; otherwise mmark will only assume inline elements and not parse the includes.

 ### RFC 7991 XML Output

 This is the output format used for generating Internet-Drafts and RFCs.
 The generated XML needs to